DavidKN10/yt-video-downloader/README.md

 ---

 This program allows you to download the video and thumbnail of a YouTube video.
-This program uses [pytube](https://github.com/pytube/pytube) to save the video and [pythumb](https://github.com/alexitx/pythumb) to save the thumbnail.
+This program uses python and the  [pytube](https://github.com/pytube/pytube) and [pythumb](https://github.com/alexitx/pythumb) libraries to save the video and thumbnail.

 There is also a different version of this program that allows you to use it in the command line.